openlearningtools/opencompetencies/README.md

 Instructions at this point are based on an Ubuntu development environment, or something similar.

-Set up a local development environment:
+### Set up a local development environment:
 - Make a directory to hold the project, and change into that directory.
 - Clone this repository:
     - git clone https://github.com/openlearningtools/opencompetencies
 - Change into the opencompetencies directory.
 - Create a virtual environment called venv using requirements.txt, and activate the environment:
     - virtualenv --distribute venv
+    - source venv/bin/activate
     - sudo pip install -r requirements.txt
-    - source venv/bin/activate
 - Create a database for this project.
 This documentation assumes you are using postgres.
 - Set the DATABASE_URL environment variable:
     - DATABASE_URL=postgres://database_user:password@localhost/database_name
 - If you would like to turn on debugging, add a DEBUG environment variable.
-    - DEBUG=True
+    - DJANGO_DEBUG=True
-- run syncdb, and fake migrations
+- run syncdb, and migrations
     - python manage.py syncdb
 	 	  - create a superuser, following prompts
-    - python manage.py migrate --fake competencies
+    - python manage.py migrate competencies
-- visit http://localhost:8000, and verify the site works
+- visit [http://localhost:8000](http://localhost:8000), and verify the site works.

-Set up your own test version on heroku:
+### Deploy your test version to heroku:
 - If you have not done so already, create a heroku account and install the heroku toolbelt.
 - In your local project directory, run "heroku create"
 - You will need to set up the database on heroku: